“What are you looking at?”

-I was able to swiftly ascend the rope to the catwalk of the observatory where I saw a door that might let us in, plus ‘roof’ access.
+I was able to ascend the rope to the catwalk of the observatory where I saw a door that might let us in, plus ‘roof’ access.

 It is my hunch that the purpose of this angled part of the structure was related to solar observations, especially sunspots and coronal activity.
 If I recall correctly, these are not done with an optical telescope, but by projection through a tunnel onto a large flat surface, like a movie projector.

 We sat up here resting and enjoying the warm summer breeze for quite some time.
-It was very quiet and we could hear the sounds of Fourth-of-July-Weekend boaters cruising the lake in the distance, and the occasional rifle shots from a gun range somewhere.
+It was very quiet and we could hear the sounds of weekend boaters cruising the lake in the distance, and the occasional rifle shots from a gun range somewhere.
 Otherwise it was just the peaceful sounds of the woods below.

 Eventually we decided to head down.
 Looking down the angled shaft:

-According to The University of Michigan, an Encyclopedic Survey, The US Navy had a part in providing money for developing this site.
+According to The University of Michigan, an Encyclopedic Survey, the U.S. Navy had a part in providing money for developing this site.

 At the end of the war in 1945 the armed forces began to offer grants and award contracts in support of astronomy and, somewhat later, similar allocations of government money began to be made by agencies created specifically for such tasks.
 The Office of Naval Research became one of the main supports for astronomical research nationally, and the Michigan Observatories and the Department of Astronomy moved rapidly to get money for their research programs.
 Important support, in amounts larger than any previously available, came from the Navy for studies in ultraviolet and infrared solar spectroscopy.